-The first book in the Prescience Series is coming April 2018!
+The third book in the Prescience Series is coming soon!

 New Orleans, Louisiana

 Kayla Renault presented her invitation to the man stationed in the small lobby just inside the door.
 She had been so sure the doorman would yank her mask off and rip up her invitation.
 Kayla had never been good at concealing her excitement, and she was certain the word fraud was tattooed on her forehead.
 When the man nodded and allowed her to enter the building, more attendants guided her and the other incoming guests toward the ballroom.
 Once inside the grand room, she released her held breath.

 With a happy sigh of relief, she stuffed the embossed half sheet of cardstock into her dinky, little black purse.
 When she got back home that night--or early the next morning--she would tuck it into a large manila envelope for safekeeping in anticipation of framing the invite.
 The bright colors and creative theme were enough to treasure the keepsake, but she'd also heard that older Mardi Gras ball invitations could be worth a lot of money.
 This particular invitation was rare, making the little piece of paper that much more priceless.
 Maybe in fifty years, she'd be a rich woman if she could find a buyer.
 There would be a very limited market for such an item.

 Kayla had no savings, a beat-up wreck of a car, and a shabby little apartment in one half of a duplex in the Irish Channel.
 Her people had never had much.
 She worked for a privately held business that did well for the owners but paid their employees as little as they could get by with.
 The rich kept getting richer, and the poor kept struggling to survive.
 Still, it was the best job she'd ever had.